 - You are in charge of making backups.
 Fortunately, several WordPress backup plugins are available that enable automated backup configuration.

 Depending on the type of website you’re seeking to create, the cost of building a website with WordPress.org software varies.
-There are further aspects, such as free vs. paid layouts, free vs. premium plugins, etc.
+There are further aspects, such as free vs. paid page builders, free vs. premium plugins, etc.

 What Is WordPress.com?

-Automattic, the organization run by Matt Mullenweg, the co-founder of WordPress, developed the hosting service WordPress.com.
+Automattic, the organization run by WordPress co-founder Matt Mullenweg, developed the hosting service WordPress.com.
 Users frequently mix up WordPress.com and the well-known WordPress.org software due to the same founder and similar names and functionalities.